microsoft/TemplateStudio/README.md

 ## Privacy Statement

-The extension does log basic telemetry for what is being selected.
-Please read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839)
+The extension does [log basic telemetry](docs/telemetry.md) for what is being selected.
+Please read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839).